aldeluis/thesis/README.md

 thesis
 ======

-Gene expression is the process by which information from a gene is used in the synthesis of a functional gene product.
+Gene expression is the process by which information from a gene is used in the synthesis of a gene product.